ArunAsokan4/Analysis_on_Wealth_of_Nation_data_using_Tableau/README.md

 https://public.tableau.com/app/profile/arun.asokan/viz/JustITTableauAssignment/Dashboard

 Conculsion: While working on this dataset, I understood the economy and GDP's of different countries and aimed to show the differnt trends.
-I also learnt about colour blindness patterns and about different color palettes for Analysis.
+I also learnt about colour blindness patterns and about different colour palettes for Analysis.